Canoeing in Chitwan National Park

 How safe is the Chitwan Jungle Safari Tour?

-Chitwan Jungle Safari is generally considered a safe but thrilling adventure with certain risks due to the unpredictable nature of wildlife and the environment.
-However, all those risks can be minimized by following safety guidelines and navigating your way with experienced and professional Guides.
-The Jungle Safari is led by trained naturalists and park rangers who are fully experienced and aware of how to handle the risks of encounters with dangerous animals like rhinos, tigers, and elephants.
 They also make sure that the park is protected with all the safety protocols.
-Canoe Safaris along the Rapti River is also considered to be a safer method to explore the National Park.
-Be aware of the health risks such as dehydration and insect bites, especially during the hot and humid seasons.
+Canoe Safaris along the Rapti River are also considered to be a safer method to explore the National Park.
+Be aware of the health risks, such as dehydration and insect bites, especially during the hot and humid seasons.
 Make sure that you follow all the safety guidelines, along with wearing appropriate clothing and keeping yourself hydrated.
 Therefore, following the above precautions can make the Chitwan Jungle Safari a safer and more rewarding experience for travelers.

-Chitwan Wildlife Safari - 3 Days Itinerary
+Chitwan Jungle Safari - 3 Days Itinerary

 Expand All